ppothapa/pyICON_EXCLAIM/doc/documentation.rst

 if ``ds[var].data`` is a ``dask`` array.

-However, in any case it is advisable to first try not to convert to ``numpy`` arrays and report potential bugs.
+However, in any case, it is advisable to first try not to convert to ``numpy`` arrays and report potential bugs.
 The conversion should only be done as a last option.

 Interpolating the data
 ----------------------

 To efficiently make global plots but also for regional plots it is often advisable to interpolate the data before it is plotted.
-Interpolating the data speeds up the plotting process a lot and often the loss of accuracy is tolerable in particular for high resolution simulations.
+Interpolating the data speeds up the plotting process a lot and often the loss of accuracy is tolerable in particular for high-resolution simulations.
-For getting optimal results, consider which resolution is necessary to have a figure on a screen or a paper with the resolution high enough to recognize all important details but try not to simply use the highest resolution since it usually creates unnecessary large figure sizes and computational effort.
+For getting optimal results, consider which resolution is necessary to have a figure on a screen or a paper with a resolution high enough to recognize all important details but try not to simply use the highest resolution since it usually creates unnecessary large figure sizes and computational effort.
-For global plot, e.g. often a resolution of 0.3deg is a good compromise between computational effort, figure size and figure quality.
+For global plots, e.g. often a resolution of 0.3deg is a good compromise between computational effort, figure size, and figure quality.

-The interpolation philosophy of ``pyicon`` is that interpolation should happen on-the-fly just before plotting.
-This means calculations should mostly be performed on the original gird and the final variable which should be plotted is only interpolated just before plotting.
+The interpolation philosophy of ``pyicon`` is that interpolation should happen on the fly just before plotting.
+This means calculations should mostly be performed on the original grid and the final variable which should be plotted is only interpolated just before plotting.
 This interpolation is usually done in the computer memory and it is avoided to save the result to disk (although saving the interpolated data to disk is of course possible).
-With this approach, we avoid creating unnecessary interpolation files on disk, however, interpolation needs to be fast in order to get a smooth plotting work flow.
+With this approach, we avoid creating unnecessary interpolation files on disk, however, interpolation needs to be fast to get a smooth plotting workflow.
-To assure a fast interpolation, it is common in the usage of ``pyicon`` to first create interpolation files for common source and target grids or vertical sections.
+To assure a fast interpolation, it is common in the usage of ``pyicon`` to first create interpolation files for a common source and target grids or vertical sections.
 These interpolation files are usually created only once and then re-used over and over again.
-This procedure allows for a very efficient interpolation even for large grids as the SMT or R2B11 grid.
+This procedure allows for a very efficient interpolation even for large grids such as the SMT or R2B11 grid.

 Create pre-defined interpolation files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For many typical source and target grid combinations, there are already scripts that can generate interpolation files.
+For many typical sources and target grid combinations, there are already scripts that can generate interpolation files.
 These scripts can be found in::

   pyicon/config_ckdtree